nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Adding contacts : `add`

-Adds a person to the address book.
+Adds a person to the HippoCampus' Contacts List.

 Format: `add NAME [-p PHONE_NUM] [-e EMAIL] [-a ADDRESS] [-t TAG]…​ [-b BIRTHDAY]​`<br>
 * The birthday must be in a valid date format, e.g. 13 Jan